All Episodes

 You're right about one thing.

-It's you know, if we talk about making America great and making America great again, and the four years, the great what I thought was a great partnership with you and President Trump.
+It's, you know, if we talk about making America great and making America great again and the four years, what I thought was a great partnership with you and President Trump, it's kind of sad to me that it didn't end well because everything else did pretty much go well.

-You know, we we've never faced a pandemic like that in a hundred years, uh made things very complicated, very expensive, very difficult, very controversial.
+Made things very complicated, very expensive, very difficult, very controversial.

-Uh, but at the end of the day, those policies, those conservative policies that we hold near and dear, when they are implemented, you did it as a congressman, you did it as a governor, you did it as vice president, and the country and the people were better off.
+But at the end of the day, those policies, those conservative policies that we hold near and dear, when they are implemented, you did it as a congressman.

-Uh we're now paying nearly double what we paid for a gallon of gasoline when you were vice president.
+We're now paying nearly double what we paid for a gallon of gasoline when you were vice president.

-Uh our borders were secure.
+Our borders were secure.

 They're wide open.

-Eight million people came into this country, and I'm sure among them are people that have nefarious intentions for the American people.
+8 million people came into this country, and I'm sure among them are people that have nefarious intentions for the American people.

-They have there's been no vetting, no background checks.
+There has been no vetting, no background checks.

-There's no stay in Mexico policy, there's no building of any wall.
+There's no building of any wall.

-And it's just sad to me that we've gone backwards, never mind, you know, uh the Joe Biden, I believe, abdicating our role on the world stage as the the leading country for the force of freedom.
+Never mind, you know, Joe Biden, I believe, abdicating our role on the world stage as the leading country for the force of freedom.

-Well, look, uh you're you know, I'm I'm incredibly proud of the record of the Trump Pence administration, and uh I'll say that for the rest of my life.
+Well, look, you're, you know, I'm incredibly proud of the record of the Trump Pence administration.

-I we started writing about a year ago, but it ends up being almost providential timing for us.
+But, you know, this book my daughter and I came out with, we started writing about a year ago, but it ends up being almost providential timing for us.

-Um because a friend came up to me, Sean, and said, you know, I'm looking forward to reading the story of your political career and your service.
+Because a friend came up to me, Sean, and said, you know, I'm looking forward to reading the story of your political career and your service.

 So we hope this little book is an encouragement to people.

-Um here's my first question.
+Here's my first question.

-Cause I think I know your dad, and I know your mom really well, but I'm just curious.
+Because I think I know your dad, and I know your mom really well, but I'm just curious, who is the tougher parent?

-Who is the b disciplinarian?
+Who is the disciplinarian?

 Was it mom or dad?

-Um you know, I don't know.
+You know, I don't know.

-I hope in that in that way, and she that's actually in the book.
+I hope in that in that way, and she, that's actually in the book.

-We have a uh chapter all about her.
+We have a chapter all about her.

 All right, let me ask you a question.

-Um who gives you more junk food?
+Who gives you more junk food, mom or dad?

 I can't help myself.